juefimova/musicProject/README.md

 5. Sort songs by recommendation, popularity, or newness using the sorting options.

-6. Click on a song to listen to it.

 ## Credits

 This music application was created by Yuliya Yafimava.